-Many, but not all, courses will have anonymously graded components.
+Some courses will have anonymously graded components.
 For these assignments, students will be assigned an anonymous number to be used for identification purposes.
 Students are responsible for completing the Exam Policies and Procedures Verification and retrieving their anonymous numbers from DragonNet each term.

 Students receive five anonymous numbers every semester.
 One is a Finals Exam ID, to be used for exams.
-The others may be used to the extent that instructors require anonymous assessments during the term (e.g., midterms or interim papers), so as to allow instructors to provide feedback without breaking anonymity for subsequent assignments.
+The others may be used if instructors give anonymous assessments during the term (e.g., midterms or interim papers), to allow the instructors to provide feedback without breaking anonymity for subsequent assignments.